-RSCH 9840 Quantitative Research Methods in Education

-Study and application of quantitative research methodology in educational settings.

-RSCH 9860 Advanced Mixed Methodologies

-Prerequisite: RSCH 9820, RSCH 9840.
+RSCH 9840 Quantitative Research Methods 3-0- 3 Study and application of quantitative research methodology in educational setti ngs.
+RSCH 9860 Advanced Mixed Methodologies 3-0- 3 Prerequisite: RSCH 9820, RSCH 9840.
 Examined will be the application of advanced qualitative and quantitative research methodologies in educational settings.

-RSCH 9870 Dissertation Topic Conceptualization

-Prerequisite: RSCH 9800, RSCH 9820, RSCH 9840, RSCH 9860.
-Research seminar for the development of the doctoral dissertation topic.

-RSCH 9880 Meta-Analysis Techniques in Educational Research

-Prerequisite: RSCH 9820, RSCH 9840, RSCH 9860.
-The theoretical and meta-analytical literature review techniques used in educational research are the focus of this course.
+RSCH 9870 Dissertation Topic Conceptualization 3-0- 3 Research seminar for the development of the doctoral dissertation topic.
+RSCH 9880 Meta-Analysis Techniques in Educational Research 3-0- 3 Prerequisite: RSCH 9820, RSCH 9840, RSCH 9860.
+The theoretical and me ta-analytical literature review techniques used in educational research are the focus of this course.

-RSCH 9999 Dissertation in Educational Leadership

-1 to 3 hours credit

-Prerequisite: LEAD 9870.
-Investigation and completion of a field-based project on an educational leadership or educational leadership-related issue.
-Development and defense of the dissertation proposal and the dissertation.
-Must be taken each fall and spring semester until the dissertation is completed.
-The number of hours taken per term must be approved by the dissertation chair.
-A minimum of 9 hours must be completed.